timescale/docs/timescaledb/tutorials/grafana/visualizations/barchart.md

         This shows a vertical bar chart price distribution of Google stock which ranges between $2836 and $2108 within a specific period.

   1. Converting this vertical chart to a horizontal bar chart looks like this, it gives room for a longer label along the vertical axis if needed.
-On the right side of the dashboard, scroll to the "bar chart" section, click the drop down and select horizontal as "orientation".
+On the right side of the dashboard, scroll to the "bar chart" section.
+Click the drop down and select horizontal as "orientation".

         <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/tutorials/visualizations/barchart/horizontalbarchart.png" alt="Screenshot of the Grafana dashboard.
 The 'horizontal orientation' tab is focused.
 Underneath, 'X-Axis' shows the orientation type."/>